rufusbiggs/medicationTracker/README.md

 It allows users to input prescriptions with drug types, doses, stock levels and start dates.
 Using this information it acts as a calculator and reminder for the user notify them when their prescription stock levels are running out.

+The app consists of the following screens:

+* Login
+* Home
+  * Order by date (4 days before running out to account for delivery)
+  * Prescription cards which contain summary and 'add stock' feature
+* Edit Prescriptions
+  * Allows user to remove current prescriptions
+* Add Prescription
+  * Allows user to create a new presctiption

-## Technologies Used
+### Technologies Used

-- Typescript
+* Typescript
-- Next.js project bootstrapped with 'create-next-app'
+* Next.js project bootstrapped with 'create-next-app'
-- Google Firebase
+* Google Firebase (Auth and Firestore)
--   Auth and Firestore